bbc/tams/docs/adr/0035-fine-grained-auth.md

 * Option 2a: Level of prescriptiveness - General principles
 * Option 2b: Level of prescriptiveness - Auth logic
 * Option 2c: Level of prescriptiveness - Specific API requests/pseudocode/scopes
+* Option 2d: Level of prescriptiveness - Mandate the use of the proposed approach
 * Option 3a: Supported architectures - Deep integration
 * Option 3b: Supported architectures - Auth proxy
 * Option 4a: Auth attributes - Multiple Tags